supergamer9787/Linux-Desktop-Install/README.md

 What are these scripts: These are bash shell scripts that I created that automate the installation of a desktop enviornment that better suits you instead of having to change linux distros which are a headache for most people.

-How do I get started: Firstly you want to check out my releases page and download the script that corrisponds to your distrobution.
+How do I get started: Firstly you want to check out my releases page and download the script that matches to your distrobution.
 If your unsure, I have made a Generic list to choose from.
 If your distro isn't in the list as there are so many to keep track of, a generic google search or your distrobutions basic documentation will tell you.

 Anyone with these distros will want to use the Debian install script: